Identifying State Leak Signatures #

 FAQ #

 Q: How do I distinguish a state leak from a network race condition?
 A: State leaks persist across test boundaries and affect DOM/memory baselines, while network races cause transient timeouts within a single test run.
-Isolate by disabling network intercepts and observing if the failure persists in offline mode.
+Isolate by disabling network intercepts and observing if the failure persists — if it does, the root cause is leaked state rather than network timing.

 Q: What is the most reliable way to force React unmounting between tests?

-A: Navigate to a blank route (about:blank or /reset) before each test, trigger a forced DOM clear, and verify the React root container is empty before mounting the next component.
+A: Navigate to a blank route (/reset or a dedicated empty page) before each test, or use fresh browser contexts.
+Verify the React root container is empty before mounting the next component by asserting that document.querySelector('#root') has no children.

 Reliability Metrics #